paulk-asert/groovy-data-science/subprojects/LanguageProcessing/README.md

 def cli = new NCTestClientBuilder().newBuilder().build()

 cli.open("nlpcraft.lightswitch.ex")
-println cli.ask('Turn on the lights in the master bedroom') println cli.ask("Light 'em all up") println cli.ask('Make it dark downstairs') // expecting no match if (cli) {
+println cli.ask('Turn on the lights in the main bedroom') println cli.ask("Light 'em all up") println cli.ask('Make it dark downstairs') // expecting no match if (cli) {